meadowdata/meadowrun/docs/explanation/deployment.md

 Finally, you can use `interpreter=ContainerInterpreter(repository_name)` to tell Meadowrun to use a pre-built container rather than any local environment on your machine.
+In this case, the Meadowrun worker will pull the specified image from the specified container registry.

+{%
+include-markdown "../tutorial/deployment.md"
+start="<!--containerauth-start-->"
+end="<!--containerauth-end-->"
-In this case,the Meadowrun worker will pull the specified image from the specified container registry.
-For images that require authentication, see [Use a private container on AWS](../../how_to/private_container_aws) or [Use a private container on Azure](../../how_to/private_container_azure).
-With this option, your local code will still be available on the remote machine as well.
+%} With this option, your local code will still be available on the remote machine as well.

 If you're not running on a Linux machine, Meadowrun will only be able to replicate local pip and poetry environments on the remote machine--conda environments are